-This World Kidney Day, we chat to one of our intensive care unit nurses about how a kidney transplant transformed his life.
-Peter Brown had a transplant three and a half years ago from his younger brother, Paul, as a consequence of developing kidney failure 20 years before.
+One of our intensive care unit nurses knows all too well how a kidney transplant can transform a life.
+Peter Brown received a transplant three and a half years ago from his younger brother, Paul, as a consequence of developing kidney failure 20 years before.

 “It was very slow deterioration, but in the last five years I became really sick and my condition worsened.
 The ideas of a living donor transplant came up via my surgeon.
 I mentioned it to Paul and he said yes.
 I didn’t take it seriously at the time, as we weren’t at that point yet – but as time went on I asked him again and he said yes,” said Peter, who has worked at the Trust for 19 years.